Australian Music Examinations Board

 The Australian Music Examinations Board (AMEB) is a federated, privately funded corporation which provides a program of examinations for music, speech and drama in Australia.

 The organisation had its beginnings at the Universities of Melbourne and Adelaide in 1887 and later became a national body in 1918.
 It now has six state offices as well as a Federal Office in Melbourne.
 The Federal Board consists of representatives of educational institutions that are signatories to the AMEB constitution.
 These are the Universities of Melbourne, Adelaide and Western Australia, the Minister for Education and Training, New South Wales, the Minister for Education, Training and Employment, Queensland and the Minister for Education and Skills, Tasmania through the University of Tasmania.
 The AMEB is used to determine admission into the Defence Force School of Music in Victoria.

+The AMEB consists of a federation of branches in Victoria, New South Wales, Queensland, Western Australia, South Australia and the Northern Territory and Tasmania.
+In addition, there is a National office whose board consists of a representative from each state board.

 AMEB examinations are based on syllabuses set by the Federal Board in conjunction with the music and speech and drama community.
 AMEB produces a range of publications which support students and teachers preparing for exams.

 AMEB offers syllabuses and examinations in a broad range of subjects including: